ono-midori/ono-midori.github.io/techs/libevent.md

 ## Creating an event_base

-Before you can use any interesting Libevent function, you need to allocate one or more `event_base` structures.
-Each `event_base` structure holds a set of events and can poll to determine which events are active.
+Before you can use any interesting Libevent function, you need to allocate one or more event_base structures.
+Each event_base structure holds a set of events and can poll to determine which events are active.

-If an `event_base` is set up to use locking, it is safe to access it between multiple threads.
+If an event_base is set up to use locking, it is safe to access it between multiple threads.
 Its loop can only be run in a single thread, however.
-If you want to have multiple threads polling for IO, you need to have an `event_base` for each thread.
+If you want to have multiple threads polling for IO, you need to have an event_base for each thread.

 Each event_base has a "method", or a backend that it uses to determine which events are ready.
 The recognized methods are:

 - select
 - poll
-- poll
+- epoll
 - kqueue
 - devpoll
 - evport